HildoBijl/stepwise/packages/input-exercises/README.md

 ## Solutions that depend on the input

 Sometimes the appropriate solution depends on how the learner approached the problem.
 For example, a learner may choose which unknown to calculate, select a coordinate system, or enter an equivalent intermediate form.
-In that situation, `getSolution` can be an object:
+In that situation, `getSolution` can be a dynamic object definition:

 ```ts
 getSolution: {